Find-A-Can/Find-A-Can/Documents/User Guide.md

 ### Find nearest can
 Want the app to find the nearest can of a certain type for you?
 Hit the "Find" button and specify the type you're looking for.
 The app will automatically zoom in on it.
 **Not yet implemented**

+## Reporting bugs
+If you have any issues, please open a [github issue](https://github.com/Find-A-Can/Find-A-Can/issues).
+Your issue should be labeled Bug
+Provide device name, Android version, and a full description of the issues found